d-koppenhagen/vscode-code-review/README.md

 ### `code-review.gitDirectory`

-Use this setting when the Git repository is located in an other directory than the workspace one.
+Use this setting when the Git repository is located in another directory than the workspace one.
 The path can be **relative** (prefixed with `.` or `..`) or **absolute** (prefixed with `/` on Linux/MacOS or `{drive}:\` on Windows).

 Examples: